mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/_index.md

 * When the start event is selected, the clipboard content is pasted at the start of the workflow.
 * When an activity is selected, the clipboard content is pasted under the selected activity.
 * When a flow is selected, the clipboard content is pasted at the beginning of the selected flow.

-### 3.5.1 Pasting Annotations

-If the clipboard contents has an **Annotation**, it can only be pasted into the workflow or into individual activities that support annotations.
+* When the clipboard contents has an **Annotation**, it can only be pasted into the workflow or into individual activities that support annotations.

-### 3.5.2 Elements that Cannot be Cut, Copied or Pasted
+### 3.5.1 Elements that Cannot be Cut, Copied or Pasted

 The following elements cannot be cut, copied or pasted: